artero/til/unix/replace-text-in-multiple-files.md

 # Replace text in multiple files

-to search and replace text in Unix we can use the next command
+To search and replace text in Unix we can use the next command

 ```shell
 grep -rIl 'search' * | xargs sed -i '' 's/search/remplace/g'